Ize-dev/RealOpenDarts/README.md

 # RealOpenDarts WIP
 Open Source Darts Game for Android - Powered by Unity and Arduino, Compatible with Any Electric Dartboard

-Currently, only the Arduino/ESP32 code is available.
+Currently, only the Arduino/ESP32 code is available, which is mostly unchanged from the original project.

 I'm actively developing the Android app/client.